 #3 ITIL lifecycle stage: Service Transition

 The third stage of the ITIL lifecycle for services is Service Transition.
-In the Service Transition stage, services and processes designed in Service Design stage are transitioned to into a live environment.
-This stage includes preparation of services and processes for the live environment.
+In the Service Transition stage, services and processes designed in the Service Design stage are transitioned into a live environment.
+This stage includes the preparation of services and processes for the live environment.
 It also includes testing before going into the live environment.
 After this stage, services and processes are provided to their customers.
 It is important to test all possible scenarios that may arise in the live environment.
-It is for ensuring that there are no glitches when the customers start to use the service.
+Thorough IT testing ensures that there aren’t glitches when the customers start to use the service.
 Thoroughness is key in this stage of the ITIL lifecycle.

 #4 ITIL lifecycle stage: Service Operation

 The fourth stage of the service lifecycle is Service Operation.
-When you have transitioned services and processes to a live environment for the use of the customers, management of these services and processes are done in Service Operation lifecycle stage.
-The service owner is accountable for the performance of the service.
-He must ensure that customers are satisfied with the services.
-He must report any major issues when it arises.
-At this stage, the organization is bound to service level agreements with customers.
+When you have transitioned services and processes to a live environment for the use of the customers, management of these services and processes are done in the Service Operation lifecycle stage.
+The service owner is accountable for the performance of the service and must ensure that customers are satisfied with the services.
+The service owner must report and document any major issues that arise.
+At this stage, the organization is bound to service-level agreements with customers.
 So the service owner must ensure that the organization complies with the agreement.